 Hernandez Hideaway credits itself as the arguable inventor of the margarita.
 No, not the slushy kind – the real kind – on the rocks.
 If you visit Hernandez you can enjoy one of their famous margaritas which are known for being very strong.
 If the drink fits your fancy they even sell the special Hernandez Hideaway Margarita Mix you can take home with you.

 The restaurant is nestled in the Lake Hodges area and serves as a meeting place for many local groups and friends.
-On a Saturday afternoon you wouldn’t be surprised to find Harley Davidsons lined up in the dirt parking lot across from the restaurant.
-Alternatively, you could expect to walk into Hernandez and see families enjoying special time together for Sunday brunch.
+On a Saturday afternoon you wouldn’t be surprised to find Harley Davidson’s lined up in the dirt parking lot across from the restaurant.
+Alternatively, you could also expect to walk into Hernandez and see families enjoying special time together.

 Reviews of the menu and service at Hernandez Hideaway is a mixed bag.
 Some love it, others… not so much.
 They get a top rating for their fajitas, tamales and fish dishes.
 When you order a combo you are served a Mexican cole slaw that is made with Apple Vinegar, fresh cabbage and a few other simple ingredients including sugar.
 The cole slaw recipe is a delicious and healthy snack that is free of Mayo.
 Others say their beans, salsa and guacamole are amazing.

 Their menu is traditional and there is something for every Mexican diner’s pallet.
 If you’re looking for something trendy, this place is not for you.
 They maintain their old school vibe and locals are friendly and unpretentious.
 The main issue with diners seems to be the service.
 Based on a thorough review of their Yelp page, it seems that there tend to be long wait times and some servers are less than friendly.
 However, those that love it – LOVE IT.